By Foot

 Pedestrian Signs & Road Markings

-There are several projects underway to improve facilities for pedestrians, including sidewalk improvements and the installation of new crosswalks.
+There are several projects underway to improve faci lities for pedestrians, including sidewalk improvements and the installation of new crosswalks.
 These improvements include road markings, signs and signals to make it safer for those who are walking, cycling, and driving to share our streets.
-Read information on the various pedestrian signs and signals you may encounter in Norfolk.
+Click here or on the image to the right to read information on the various pedestrian signs and signals you may encounter in Norfolk.